f-fix/dwimsy/README.md

 > **Status:** [ ] `IN PROGRESS` (Milestone 1.6)
 >
-> **Current reality:** This subcommand does not exist yet.
+> **Current reality:** This subcommand is intentionally registered as a Milestone 1.6 placeholder.
 The example below describes the planned interface.

 Inspects recent project revision history from the canonical `CHANGELOG.md` file (or `blztar` fallback when installed):